xgschwi/CS3540_Yahtzee/README.md

 The HighScore class was implemented to track the top scores in arrays with the names and scores, and store them in a leaderboard to be displayed after the conclusion of each game.

 ****Building****
+To start building the project using Make, the user must navigate to the project folder YahtzeeGame to use the make commands.
+Located inside this folder is the "Makefile" file that gives the user access to different steps of the building and running process of the Yahtzee Game.
+To begin to browse all the commands, the user may use a terminal window to type the commands "make" or "make help".
+Both options work because help is the first make commands given, and help is the exact name of the command.
+This command displays the "help", "init", "all", "run", "clean", and "do_all" commands.

-With the "init" command, we create a bin command.
-The "all" command complies all the cpp files into the bin.
-The "run" commands runs the completed, compiled program.
-Running the "clean" command removes both the bin and the main.exe file.
-And the "do_all" command does all the work and also cleans up after itself.
+With the "init" command, we create a bin directory in which the executable of the code will be placed in.

+The "all" command uses the "init" command and complies all the cpp files into the bin directory and labels the executable "main.exe".
+The "init" command is used here to ensure the executable can be placed in the specified directory.

+The "run" command runs the completed, compiled program "main.exe" so the user can play the Yahtzee Game.

+Running the "clean" command removes the bin directory and the main.exe file within it.

+The "do_all" command does all of the above, except for the help command.
+The do_all command will use the "all" command to invoke the "init" command and compile the executable into the bin.
+Then, the "run" command is called to run the executable "main.exe".
+Once the user is finished with the game, the "clean" command is called to remove the bin directory and the executable file.
+The purpose of "do_all" is to do all the work for the user so that the user can build and run the game in one command.
+This is also so an executable won't be left behind that the user would have to clean up.
+This removes the amount of work needed if the executable and bin directory were left behind as detectable changes for version control, like git, to detect and want commits for.